8 Less Know Tips to

 One other important reminder here.
 If you are likely to loose power and think it could drop below freezing in your home, turn off your main water valve BEFORE everything freezes.
 This could save you A LOT of money and hassals!

 6) Cell phones are often unreliable in the cold

 Have you ever tried to use your iPhone outside when it is below zero?

 My iPhone dies so quick when it is cold.
 If you don't have an outlet (and warmth) to recharge it, rewarming is unlikely to bring it back to life.
 The lessons here, keep your phone on your body or close to the fire.
 Have a backup USB charger if the power is out.
 Plan on not being able to use your cell phone altogether.

 Even though I use my cell phone 90% of the time, I still have a landline.
-Landlines may work (assuming you have a simple phone) even when electricity is down.
+Landlines may work (assuming you have a simple phone with its own internal power source) even when electricity is down.

 I have a basic plan that cost me $120/year.
 Well worth the investment to me for the peace of mind it provides.

 In my work running emergency exercises, one of the first things that often fails is communications.
 If you have family members across town what is your plan if the phone lines stop working?

 - Make sure your family members are aware of the storm and prepared before the power goes out.

 - Decide what kind of situation would warrant physically checking up on each other (if even possible) and who would come to who.
 No need for both or either of you to put yourself at extra risk.